ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

    - **Non-portable Kernel-based Models:**
      - Low-level code is written to directly communicate with the GPU.
-     - CUDA is NVIDIA's parallel computing platform and API for GPU programming.
+     - CUDA is Nvidia's parallel computing platform and API for GPU programming.
-     - HIP is an API developed by AMD that provides a similar programming interface to CUDA for both NVIDIA and AMD GPUs.
+     - HIP is an API developed by AMD that provides a similar programming interface to CUDA for both Nvidia and AMD GPUs.
      - Deeper understanding of GPU architecture and programming methods is needed.

    - **Portable Kernel-based Models:**